Updated February 17, 2021

 Moving to Oregon, Washington, or Idaho in the Pacific Northwest?
-Starting the journey in your new home is exciting, but can be a little overwhelming if you aren’t familiar with the area.
-Settle in and feel like a local in no time with this guide on the culture, climate, activities, food, and transportation of the Pacific Northwest - a region with a vibrant culture and beautiful nature and that make every day an exciting adventure.
+Starting your new home journey is exciting but can be a little overwhelming if you aren’t familiar with the area.
+Settle in and feel like a local in no time with this guide on the culture, climate, activities, food, and transportation of the Pacific Northwest - a region with a vibrant culture and beautiful nature that makes every day an exciting adventure.

 Here are some of the most important factors to consider when making your move:

 Your Guide to Moving to the Pacific Northwest

 One of the great things about living in the Pacific Northwest is the diversity of culture seen in art and museums.
 Along with art, there is also a focus on the various native cultures that began in this region.
 They are honored in museums like the Suquamish Museum in Seattle.
 From the Museum of Pop Culture in Seattle to the Boise Art Museum and Oregon Maritime Museum, you can immerse yourself in the culture of the PNW no matter which state you live in.

 For all of you festival lovers, get excited because there are plenty to choose from year-round.
 The Seafair festival in Puget Sound, Oregon’s Gresham Arts Festival, and the Idaho Winter Carnival in McCall are just a few you should check out.

 While the climate varies depending on which state you’re in and where you are located, there are general climate patterns to go by.
 The region experiences a range of temperatures, with winter lows averaging about 30 degrees and summer highs reaching 90 degrees.
 One item you must invest in no matter where you live in the PNW is a raincoat!